Musk announces plans to move Tesla HQ out of California over virus restrictions

 Tesla also argued that Alameda County and nearby Santa Clara County allow the production of "distributed energy resources" during the lockdown, which, according to Tesla's lawsuit, is defined in Californian state law to include electric cars, along with solar and battery storage.

-Alameda County issued a statement on the matter Saturday in which it said that it is working with Tesla to implement a safety plan that allows for reopening while protecting the health and well-being of plant staff, and that it looks forward to reaching an agreement on an appropriate safety plan “very soon.”
+Alameda County issued a statement on the matter Saturday in which it said it is working with Tesla to implement a safety plan that allows for reopening while protecting the health and well-being of plant staff, and that it looks forward to reaching an agreement on an appropriate safety plan “very soon.”

 Tesla Motors CEO Elon Musk at Tesla Store opening in Westfield Mall, London, Oct 2013